jimspags/laravel-diary/README.md

 ## Diary

-Built using Laravel 9, Ajax, JQuery
+Built using Laravel 9, Ajax, JQuery, Bootstrap 5

 - Login and Register Account with upload photo
 - Add, edit, delete and display diary